💬 Discuss

 Dubrovnik regulates cruise traffic but in peak summer it still gets up to 4 ships/day, each disgorging 2,000+ passengers between 11 AM and 4 PM.
 The walls walk in midday is brutal (heat + crowd density).
 The strategy: walls walk late afternoon (5 PM start, 7:30 PM closing) when ships are loading back, OR dawn (8 AM open, beat the rush).
 Check cruisedubrovnik.com day-of for the schedule and pivot accordingly.

-What's Still Missing — Future v4 Notes
+What's Still Missing — Future Version Notes

 Where the Schedule Has Slack — Free-Time Map